-I am often asked how I manage my projects, and which method I prefer.
+Choosing the right tool for your project I am often asked how I manage my projects, and which method I prefer.
 I may be an old Waterfaller at heart, but I don’t think there is so much difference between the… Read More »Agile, Waterfall, Adaptive, Pert, Lean … and Cake

+What exactly do we mean when we talk about eHealth?
 The global eHealth market had $41.52 billion in revenue in 2017 and that is expected to increase to $220.65 billion by 2026.
 Growing demand for eHealth solutions and services, our… Read More »Your Mobile Phone Just May Save Your Life

-Remember the amazing world of Fax Marketing?
-Mobile phones that only dialed numbers?
-The first website you worked with?
 How did we manage before all this tech came along?
 Obviously not very well, because soon afterwards the App arrived.
-Google and Apple opened their app stores in 2008 and today we spend most of our […]